 Bring your family to the Caesar Rodney Dining Hall for Saturday brunch with YouDee and Baby Blue.
 While you will enjoy some of the favorite foods that fueled your way through college (and a mimosa), you will enjoy fun-filled activities like face painting and balloon artists.
 On your way out, stop by our green screen booth for a photo in front of your favorite UD campus scene. $15 for everyone ages 12+; $10 for children 3–11; free for children age 2 and under.

 Visit the UDairy Creamery for a behind-the-scenes tour of the store and processing facility.
 Learn how ice cream is made from the cow all the way to the cone, and witness our most popular flavors being made.
 Yes, taste tests are included!
 Register quickly as this is the only day of the year that tours are offered.
 Shuttles will be making multiple trips from Gore Hall to South Campus before and after each tour. $5 per person.

 Join a Student Alumni Ambassador on a guided stroll around campus.
 Meet at Gore Hall (facing The Green) and be sure to bring your walking shoes and camera.
-Highlights include Laird Campus with its new buildings, landscaping and footbridge; the current renovation of the Carpenter Sports Building (Little Bob); the Interdisciplinary Science and Engineering Lab and more.
+Highlights include Laird Campus with its new buildings, landscaping and footbridge; the Carpenter Sports Building (Little Bob); the Interdisciplinary Science and Engineering Lab and more.
 Get an introduction to the UD Bucket List and plan how you will start checking things off your list.

-Future Blue Hens (age 11 and under) are invited to race in the Kids Fun Run before cheering on their parents and friends in the Blue Hen 5K.
+Future Blue Hens (ages 11 and under) are invited to race in the Kids Fun Run before cheering on their parents and friends in the Blue Hen 5K.
 The Fun Run course is located on the Laird Campus (North Campus) turf and is free for all kids.
 Free parking is available in the Laird Campus parking lots.
 Registration in front of Pencader Dining Hall.